hln2020/state-backed-io/README.md

 ## Approach

-Our project's primary goal is to create a classification model to identify state-backed information operations on Twitter.
+The primary goal of the project is to create a classification model to identify state-backed information operations on Twitter.
 We utilize existing pretrained transformer-based models to establish a generalizable approach for detecting suspicious content associated with such operations.
 Additionally, we aim to implement clustering and narrative extraction techniques to summarize and identify overarching themes within state-backed information operations.

 ## Experiments

-We fine-tune Ada and BERT using two approaches and benchmark their performance across four metrics.
-Additionally, we simulate a real-world scenario through a third approach to evaluate BERT's performance.
-We experiment with various data preprocessing methods and record their impact on BERT.
+Ada is fine-tuned using two approaches and benchmarked across four metrics.
 Details of our training data construction and experimental setup, as well as results are outlined in [State-backed IO Report.pdf](State-backed%20IO%20Report.pdf).
+Further detail on the code can be found in [State-backed IO Classification.ipynb](State-backed%20IO%20Classification.ipynb)

 ## Discussion and Conclusion